yicujie/funimation-downloader-nx/README.md

 # Funimation Downloader NX

-Funimation Downloader NX is capable of downloading video from the Funimation streaming service.
+Funimation Downloader NX is capable of downloading videos from the Funimation streaming service.

 ## Legal Warning

 This application is not endorsed or affiliated with Funimation.
-The usage of this application enables video to be downloaded for offline convenience which may be forbidden by law in your country.
+The usage of this application enables videos to be downloaded for offline convenience which may be forbidden by law in your country.
 Usage of this application may also cause a violation of the agreed *Terms of Service* between you and the stream provider.
 A tool is not responsible for your actions; please make an informed decision prior to using this application.

 ## Prerequisites